jcgonzalezb/API_Testing_Bank_Transactions_Final/README.md

 ### API Endpoint

-This is the available endpoint for this project.
+This is the available endpoint for this program.

 https://mockapi.io/projects/637d966d9c2635df8f89fa86